 All open investments will list their anticipated returns on the offering details page, and all anticipated dividends are quoted after operating expenses.

-To provide some context, over the last 20 years, single-family homes in the United States appreciated an average of 3.9% per year.
+To provide some context, over the last 20 years, single-family homes in the United States have appreciated an average of 3.9% per year.

 Many factors determine how much money you can make investing through Arrived Homes.
 Local market dynamics and general economic conditions weigh significantly on individual property returns.